-Stevens Park offers extensive recreational facilities and many areas of managed grass, over its sweeping landscape.
+Stevens Park offers extensive recreational facilities and many areas of managed grass across its sweeping landscape.
 The park hosts spectacular views to surrounding areas and catches the stunning setting sun just perfectly.

-At approximately 7 hectare in size the park has large areas of open flat grass, ideal for team games, along with smaller shaded and un-shaded areas perfect for picnics and leisure activities.
+At approximately seven hectares the park has large areas of open flat grass, with smaller shaded and unshaded areas perfect for picnics and leisure activities.
 One of these large areas is utilised as a football pitch, by a variety of teams.
-The additional large grassed area has a Multi-Use Games Area and Skate Park (both of which were installed in 2007), a band stand and a children's play area.

 The Quarry Bank War Memorial was erected to commemorate around 300 Quarry Bank people that lost their lives in World War One and World War Two.

-Stakeholders and members of the public have been involved in the ideas and proposals for the site.
+Stakeholders and members of the public were involved in the ideas and proposals for the site.
 The Friends of Stevens Park Quarry Bank have been closely involved in the project since it began.

 Follow us on Facebook @Parkquarrybank.